All QSL requests honored. Send direct with SASE or via bureau.

 As a career change, I decided to become a stock broker.
 I studied and passed Series 7 and Series 66 licenses given by FINRA in 2002.

-Present position is Vice President of Investments at Merrill Lynch, Senior Financial Advisor.
+Present position is Vice President of Investments at Merrill Lynch with a title of Senior Financial Advisor.

 I was originally licensed as a Novice class operator (WN5AKK) in the summer of 1962 while in college.
 My brother, K5JAJ (now W5RDW), had become a General via a radio operators club at our local high school.
 The exam was administered by our family friend, K5DNF.
 The Novice license expired in 1963 and was not upgraded because of other interests (graduate school, marriage, children, etc).
 Forty five years later, I became interested in ham radio again after my brother had notified me of the changes in Amateur Radio.
 I was relicensed in May of 2007 as KE%OQV after completing an exam for Technician class.

 The units shown in the photos below are my personal Collins S-Line collection.
 The collection is virtually complete with both Round Emblem and Winged Emblem type units are represented.
 Also represented in the collection are different types of microphones as well as various accessories such as dummy loads, novice adaptors and noise blankers (both WE and RE).
 The collection has been maintained in excellent cosmetic, electrical and mechanical condition thanks to the efforts of Dutch Maurer, WB7DYW, now a silent key.